charlbarl/charlbarl.github.io/index.md

 <h1>Welcome!</h1>
 <p>
-  This is mostly just a place for me to track my static sites, forum profiles, and socials and to host files. <br>
+  This is mostly just a place for me to host files and track my static sites, forum profiles, socials, etc. <br>

   My stuff!<br>
   Neocities: <a href="https://charlbarl.neocities.org/"> Charlbarl </a> <br>